AharonSambol/PrettyPrintTree/README.md

 # C#

-I made a C# version too:
-https://github.com/AharonSambol/PrettyPrintTreeCSharp
+A C# version of PrettyPrintTree is also available: https://github.com/AharonSambol/PrettyPrintTreeCSharp

 # Java

-I made a Java version too:
-https://github.com/AharonSambol/PrettyPrintTreeJava
+A Java version of PrettyPrintTree is also available: https://github.com/AharonSambol/PrettyPrintTreeJava